-Against a backdrop of widespread apathy regarding Windows 8, Microsoft have made a couple of other decisions that could reasonably be described as “misguided.”
+Against a backdrop of widespread apathy regarding Windows 8, Microsoft has made a couple of other decisions that could reasonably be described as “misguided.”

 In case you've forgotten, here's what's happened in just the past few months:

-Microsoft certainly don’t seem too concerned about alienating their MSP partners.
-When they first launched Office 365, they didn’t offer channel sales at all.
-They only gave in and allowed MSPs to directly bill clients in 2012.
-Now, just over a year later, they are making this deal half as lucrative (in some cases) for MSPs.
+Microsoft certainly doesn’t seem too concerned about alienating its MSP partners.
+When it first launched Office 365, it didn’t offer channel sales at all.
+It only gave in and allowed MSPs to directly bill clients in 2012.
+Now, just over a year later, Microsoft is making this deal half as lucrative (in some cases) for MSPs.

-Meanwhile, Google are going in the opposite direction.
-After a couple of price cuts, they are now offering far more flexible billing, allowing customers the choice of a true pay-as-you-go option for those who want flexible or experimental cloud deployment.
+Meanwhile, Google is going in the opposite direction.
+After a couple of price cuts, the search giant is now offering far more flexible billing, allowing customers the choice of a true pay-as-you-go option for those who want flexible or experimental cloud deployment.

-Microsoft are winning the race at the moment, if two recent surveys are truly reflective of the situation on the ground.
-66% of top MSPs sell Office 365 (according to MSP Mentor), while only 30% sell Google Apps (according to Talkin’ Cloud).
+Microsoft is winning the race at the moment, if two recent surveys are truly reflective of the situation on the ground: 66% of top MSPs sell Office 365 (according to MSP Mentor), while only 30% sell Google Apps (according to Talkin’ Cloud).
 Google Apps does, therefore, have some ground to gain.

 It’s fair to say that MSPs who move in Google’s direction will be doing so on principle as much as anything else.
 For small MSPs, the commission stream earned from reselling these cloud services pales into insignificance compared to the income from the actual implementation and support work, so the platform is largely immaterial.
 However, a commission cut of up to 50% is probably enough of a slap in the face for many people to at least consider the alternatives.